mhmatthewhugley/OnePlus-Nord-N10-5G-T-Mobile-BE2028-Carrier-Unlocked-Multiple_Things/Files/platform-tools/Files/ArrowOS 2022-03-16/README.txt

 23. bash ./Files/full_debloat.adb
 24. ./adb reboot recovery
 25. Click english, advanced, reboot to fastboot, confirm it
-26. ./fastboot boot ./Files/twrp_3.6.1.img
+26. ./fastboot flash recovery ./Files/ArrowOS\ 2022-03-16/RECOVERY/twrp_3.6.1.img
+.
+Use the volume keys to select and use the power button to click "Recovery mode"
 27. Click "Advanced", "ADB Sideload" Swipe to start.
-28. ./adb sideload ./Files/copypartitions.zip
+28. ./adb sideload ./Files/copy-partitions-20210323_1922.zip

-29. Click "Reboot" Click "Fastboot"
-30. ./fastboot set_active a
+This section of instructions is for flashing the ROM and TWRP and pushes the magisk apk to /sdcard.
 31. Like before ADB Sideload.

-This section of instructions is for flashing the ROM and TWRP and pushes the magisk apk to /sdcard.
 32. Make sure you unzip the ROMwithGapps.zip for the actual files
 33. ./adb sideload ./Files/Arrow-v11.0-billie-UNOFFICIAL-20220316-GAPPS.zip
 34. Click "Reboot" Click "Fastboot"